oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 *   Add 'Already Exists in Setup' column to import entity dialog:

-    * Run multiple queries for get_entity_by_id to check wheater the imported entities exists in the setup.
+    * Run multiple queries for get_entity_by_id to check whether the imported entities exist in the setup.

 *   Add 'clone all entities' check box to Import Entity Dialog

+    * In case checked:

-    * (in import VM) In case it's checked the 'collapse all snapshots' checkbox should be checked and disabled.
+        * (in import VM) The 'collapse all snapshots' checkbox should be checked and disabled.

-    * In case it's checked a suffix textbox should be added (the suffix will be added to all VMs names).
+        * A suffix textbox should be added (the suffix will be added to all VMs' names).

 *   Add 'clone only existing entities' check box to Import Entity Dialog:

+    * In case checked:

-    * (in import VM) In case it's checked a label will be shown to user that marks that the cloned VMs snapshots will be collapsed.
+        * (in import VM) A label will be shown to user that indicates that the cloned VMs' snapshots will be collapsed.

-    * In case it's checked a suffix textbox should be added (the suffix will be added to all VMs names).
+        * A suffix textbox should be added (the suffix will be added to all VMs names).

-    * If 'clone all entities' is checked 'clone only existing entities' will be checked and disabled.
+    * If 'clone all entities' is checked, 'clone only existing entities' will be checked and disabled.

+*   the suffix text box will be shown only when one of the above check-boxes is checked (it is relevant only for importing an entity as clone).

 ##### mockups